 In a time when ELO and Queen ruled the jukeboxes of our local Windsor Terrace and Kensington bars, we had the F-Express to Manhattan.
 It was our own European “Bullet Train”, and it stopped right here, at Church Avenue.
+And I took it every day to The High School of Art and Design in NYC on Second Avenue and 57th street.

-But back to the F-Express, the train I took every day to High School.
 The F-Express stopped at Church Avenue, 7th Avenue, and then Bergen Street.
 It was really a time when hardly anyone got on at Fort Hamilton Parkway or 15 Street Prospect Park.
 Maybe all the Moms were home and the Dads worked in Brooklyn, who knows.
 But bottom line, those stations were not very crowded back in the early 70’s.
 And I know because I was there every day if I missed the F-Express.

 Next Stop Seventh Avenue, Methodist Hospital